 Well we’ve landed in Hot Springs, and I say landed because it felt like that last stretch of trail hocked us up loogie style and spit us out onto the paved street leading into town.
-Since we wrote last we have traveled through the fabled Smokies and then some forty more miles to find ourselves in this quaint mountain town.
+Since we wrote last we have traveled through the fabled Smoky Mountain National Park and then some forty more miles to find ourselves in this quaint mountain town.
 Apparently there are mixed feelings about the Smokies.
 Rumors were bouncing up and down the trail about thru-hikers running through the Smokies so they could leave the National Park behind.
 Bill Bryson ended his attempted thru-hike after just three days in the Smokies, giving them a bad reputation.
-On top of all of this we were informed by a Gatlinburg local that more people quit the trail in Gatlinburg then anywhere else, you know why?
+On top of all of this we were informed by a Gatlinburg local that more people quit the trail in Gatlinburg then anywhere else.
+You know why?
 Because Gatlinburg is just such a nice place to be!
 While I find this hard to believe, and I’ll explain why later, the Smokies seemed like they were going to be hard to swallow due to tough terrain, cold weather, and the park rule that you had to stay in shelters every night.
 In reality they were magical, beautiful, and we had a hard time saying goodbye.

 There are a lot of things that are different about the Smokies, especially the stricter rules.
 Up and down the trail section hikers and thru-hikers travel in harmony with each other but once you reach the Smokies it’s almost as if the park is trying to pit us against each other.
 The rule in the Smokies is everyone pays twenty dollars for a back country pass and you must leave the park or be through it in seven days.
 You must also sleep in shelters if space is available, but section hikers are required to reserve space and thru-hikers are required to give up their spot if a section hiker arrives.
 Why section hikers are given this preference I am not sure but you can imagine the kind of animosity it creates when a shelter fills up with thru-hikers and then around eight o’clock at night a party of section hikers shows up and kicks the thru-hikers out… We actually met a couple of people that were so upset about the park’s policies on shelters and fees that they quit the trail instead of entering the park.

 Another novelty in the Smokies, since it is such a popular National Park, is day hikers.
 Typically the AT is a little too remote for day hikers, you might see them when you are getting close to a road and usually they are a sign of approaching civilization.
 You don’t expect to see them when you have just hiked thirteen miles into the woods.
 The first night we were in the Smokies we had arrived a shelter and were beginning to cook dinner.
 There were probably about twenty five thru-hikers at the shelter, and all of us were milling around, setting up tents and talking about the day’s climb.
-Suddenly, from a small side trail I had mistaken for a game trial two day hikers appeared.
+Suddenly, from a small side trail I had mistaken for a game trail two day hikers appeared.
 They were wearing striped collared shirts, cargo shorts, tennis shoes, and both had walking sticks they had clearly found during the hike.
 Neither was carrying water or food.
 The entire camp went silent and heads turned, everyone stared.
 Finally one of my fellow thru-hikers came to her senses and asked “Where did you guys come from?”
 The rest of us nodded, wondering the same thing.
 Of course, now I realize it would have been more polite to ask how they were doing or if they were enjoying their hike.
 The two day hikers were as confused as we were, apparently they didn’t realize that their nice day hike would lead them to a veritable town of stinky hikers with expedition sized packs all acting as if living up on top of a mountain was the most normal thing in the world.
 They hiked back the way they came, whispering behind their hands, and we watched them go, whispering behind ours.

 Once out of Gatlinburg the Smokies really begin to show off.
 There are beautiful balds (open areas of grass) which you might think doesn’t sound that spectacular but being able to see more than twenty feet ahead of you is priceless out here.
 There are also conifers, lots of them, which is what makes the Smokies the most beautiful part of the trail thus far.
 Up in the Smokies I felt like I was back at home in the Northwest, I could have been on a coastal trail, the ocean just over the ridge to the left.
 And most of the hiking in the Smokies is ridge running, just hiking up and down the ridges all day long.
 This makes for easy hiking and amazing views.
 Every day when Kyle and I got into camp we would look at each other and sigh with how beautiful the hike had been that day.